Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 #### Narwhals study group to the rescue

 Luckily, Narwhals has an active community, and one group in particular was pivotal for me: the study group(1).
 This is a loose community of interested people with varying levels of experience, and every week we get together to discuss what we're working on, ask questions, solve things as a group.
 I was nervous before joining the first one, but it's completely informal.
 The amazing thing is that it works: although there isn't a set learning path, people bring questions and you always come away having learned something.
-At one of our first meetings, one of the members showed me the way forwards:
+At one of our first meetings, Stelios showed me the way forward:

 > "you don't have to submit the perfect solution.
 Only very experienced contributors can submit a pretty polished version.
 Make a start, a suggestion, and you'll see the community run with it"